korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_03_OOP1/README.md

 Let's go to the Animal class, and change the modifier from private to protect for the type field.
 What this modifier says is, let any class, that is a subclass, access this field.
 This is a conditional encapsulation.
-We're allowing some limited access, to our internal fields, and that's to subclass.
+We're allowing some limited access to our internal fields, and that's to subclass.
 Protected access also means that any classes in the same package will also have access.
 And changing that modifier means our code compiles successfully.